ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 Once you are ready with your application, you will probably want to put it somewhere.

-In this page you will learn how to deploy your application to several providers and containers.
+In this page, you will learn how to deploy your application to several providers and containers.

 **Table of contents:**